 Daily I hear my clients talk about “adrenal fatigue” and how they have to “fix” their adrenals.
 What I’ve discovered is that most people are confused about the true underlying cause of their adrenal fatigue or more accurately put, oxidative stress.

 Ashwagandha is touted as a wonderful remedy for adrenal fatigue, but in our world, we see that adrenal fatigue is secondary to copper toxicity and systemic oxidative stress.

 Many of our patients have admittedly tried various herbal remedies that they believe will enhance their recoveries.
 Ashwagandha, also known as winter cherry, is a powerful herb in Ayurvedic medicine.
 The herb grows in India, the Middle East, and northern Africa, and is in the same family as the tomato.
-Due to its increasing popularity in the west, is now also being grown in North America.
+Due to its increasing popularity in the west, it is now also being grown in North America.